 "Open Questions” is a pilot series of thought-provoking community conversations presented by New Hampshire Humanities.
 This series explores essential questions about meaning and life that are important to Granite Staters.
-In May, we will begin accepting Humanities to Go applications to host Open Questions programs scheduled after July 1, 2019.
+Each program is facilitated by philosophy professors who will explore essential questions about meaning and life.
+You can bring this program to your library by hosting any of the following topics.
+We are now accepting Humanities to Go applications to host Open Questions programs scheduled after July 1, 2019.
 For questions about this pilot series, please send an email to firstname.lastname@example.org.

 Open Questions Facilitators:

 Max Latona, Ph.D., is an Associate Professor of Philosophy at Saint Anselm College, and Executive Director of the College's Center for Ethics in Business and Governance.
 He is also co-founder and President of Inti Academy, a non-profit that serves refugee, immigrant, and underprivileged children in the Manchester, NH area.
 Having earned his doctorate in philosophy from Boston College in 2001, Dr. Latona has published numerous articles in philosophy and has been teaching philosophy and ethics for nearly 20 years.

 Dr. Maria Sanders is a philosophy professor and coordinates the Philosophy program at Plymouth State University.
 Dr. Sanders also hosts a weekly radio program on WPCR-Plymouth (91.7 FM) entitled Philosophy 4 Life which offers a public forum for philosophical discourse.
 She also co-hosts a television show, Happiness Quest, on Pemi-Baker Cable TV and is currently leading a town-wide "Happiness Quest" in Plymouth, New Hampshire.

 "What Does It Mean to be an American?",

 was held on February 7, 2019 at Concord

 On April 2nd in Plymouth, we hosted an